JANE BROEREN LAMBESIS '79

 DR. JOHN TRACY, O.D.
 '77

 For over 33 years, Dr. John Tracy served as a respected Doctor of Optometry in Santa Rosa, California.
 Dr. Tracy had always been known in the Santa Rosa medical community as a professional colleague who demonstrated integrity, compassion, highest standards of care, strong work ethic, and a long held commitment to giving back to his community.
 John bought and established his private practice, John J. Tracy, Optometrist, in 1989.
 He remained a private practitioner until 2015 when he sold his private practice and began working at Kaiser Permanente full time.

 He had a special place for children in his big heart in his local and international volunteer work, including working with those living in poverty in the Santa Rosa area, the Sonoma County, Valley of the Moon Foster Care Center, inmates in juvenile detention at the Santa Rosa Correctional Facility, and elementary classrooms in the Santa Rosa Public Schools.
 For 16 years, John would temporarily close his practice and join fellow doctors on a service trip to Mexico to provide eye exams, eye treatments, patient instruction, correction, and eyeglasses for families living in poverty in rural and urban areas in Mexico.
 Dr. John Tracy continued to live his life with grace, dignity, humor, and love until the end on September 13, 2022 after battling a rare brain cancer.
 He was posthumously awarded the Distinguished Alumni Award.
-Classmate and best friend, Tim Shevlin ‘77, will accept this award on behalf of the family on January 31st.
+Classmate and best friend, Tim Shevlin ‘77 accepted this award on behalf of the family on January 31st.
+Hear his speech here.

 MARCUS LANNIE '19